How Thermoelectric Power Generation Works

 Great effort must be placed on the heat input design and especially the heat removal design (cold side).
 The better the TEG Generator construction is at moving heat from the hot side to the cold side and dissipating that heat as it moves thru the module array to the cold side the more power will be generated.
 Unlike solar PV which use large surfaces to generate power.
 Thermoelectric Seebeck effect modules are designed for very high power densities, on the order of 50 times greater than Solar PV!

 Thermoelectric Seebeck Generators using liquid on the cold side perform significantly better then any other method of cooling and produce significantly more net additional power than the pump consumes.
+As the system size increases so does the ability to produce a more efficient Thermoelectric Generator (TEG).

 For any thermoelectric power generator (TEG), the voltage(V) generated by the TEG is directly proportional to the number of couples (N) and the temperature difference (Delta T) between the top and bottom sides of the TE generator and the Seebeck coefficients of the n and p- type materials.
+When you look at our TEG modules you will see a 126 or 70, 32, 25 in the part number.
+This is a reference to the amount of couples is series.
+The greater the couple count the greater the resultant voltage produced given everything else being equal.

 No other semiconductor material can perform as well as BiTe as far as efficiency is concerned at temperatures below 250°C.